jamwise/coerce-string/README.md

 # String Coercion

-This tool will match a source string to a patter as closely as it can manage.
+This tool will match a source string to a pattern as closely as it can manage.
 This can be useful for use in html input masking or in formatting strings for display.

 # Basic Usage